 So you’re ready to move to London and, naturally, you want to bring your beloved dog with you.
-While the UK imposes certain standards for pet coming into the country, these shouldn’t be your only concerns about relocating with them.
-You to take their needs into consideration to ensure that all of them will be met in your new home.
+While the UK imposes certain standards for pets coming into the country, these shouldn’t be your only concerns about relocating with them.
+You should take their needs into consideration to ensure that all of them will be met in your new home.
 Everything, from your physical home to the surrounding neighborhood, will have an impact on your dog.
-This article will give you an overview of the requirements your dog will need to meet in order to enter London and what you can do make sure they’re happy and healthy once you’ve arrived.
+This article will give you an overview of the requirements your dog will need to meet in order to enter London and what you can do to make sure they’re happy and healthy once you’ve arrived.

 It’s important for your pup to get lots of exercise, no matter where you live.
 Dog parks are a great place to let them run around and socialize, but a more structured outing gives them a chance to bond with you and develop discipline.
-Once you and your pet are settled in your new home, you’ll want to find a good path to them on regular walks.
-Again, the gets trickier the closer you live to the center of the city, but it isn’t impossible.
+Once you and your pet are settled in your new home, you’ll want to find a good path for them on regular walks.
+Again, it gets trickier the closer you live to the center of the city, but it isn’t impossible.

-The city’s sidewalks may meet your needs but walking dogs in these tight confines might make other pedestrians uncomfortable.
+The city’s sidewalks may meet your needs, but walking dogs in these tight confines might make other pedestrians uncomfortable.
 It could also be dangerous for your dog given its proximity to the street itself.
 A good route will have plenty of room for your dog to be walked on a lead without disrupting anyone else’s path.
 London is blessed with some truly scenic pathways perfect for dog walking, like Richmond Park in Richmond and Victoria Park in Hackney.

-While it may be difficult for you to adapt to living in London at first, you’ll have plenty of responsibilities keeping you busy and helping you integrate into the new culture.
+While it may be difficult for you to adapt to living in London at first, you’ll have plenty of responsibilities to keep you busy and help you integrate into the new culture.
 It’s easy to forget in our daily hustle that pets don’t have a schedule to keep and not much to do with us.
 A dog left to their own devices can become restless, irritable, and generally unpleasant.
 That’s why you should regularly plan some of your free time around your dog and build a daily regimen for them.